A two-player zero-sum probabilistic game that approximates the mean curvature flow: The limit of the value functions for the game is the solution to the mean curvature equation

 \begin{proof}[Proof of Corollary \ref{cor1}] Fix $t>0$.
 We start proving that Suppose that $x\in \Omega_t $.
 Since

 we want to prove that there exists $\varepsilon_{0}>0$ such that $x\in \Omega^{\varepsilon}_{t}$ for all $0<\varepsilon\leq\varepsilon_{0}.$

-Using that $x\in\Omega_{t}$, we get that there is $\mu>0$ such that $u(x,t)\geq \mu. $ By Theorem \ref{maintheorem.juego.conv}, $u^{\varepsilon}\to u$.
-Then, there is $\varepsilon_{0}>0$ such that $u^{\varepsilon}(x,t) \geq \mu/2$ for each $0<\varepsilon\leq \varepsilon_{0}$.
+Using that $x\in\Omega_{t}$, we get that there is $\mu>0$ such that $u(x)\geq t+ \mu. $ By Theorem \ref{maintheorem.juego.conv}, $u^{\varepsilon}\to u$.
+Then, there is $\varepsilon_{0}>0$ such that $u^{\varepsilon}(x) \geq t+\mu/2$ for each $0<\varepsilon\leq \varepsilon_{0}$.
 Thus, $x\in \Omega^{\varepsilon}_{t}$ for all $0<\varepsilon\leq\varepsilon_{0}$.

 On the other hand, suppose that $x\not\in \overline{\Omega_{t}}$.
 Our aim is to prove that Since the above is equivalent to prove that there exists $\varepsilon_{0}>0$ for which $x_{0}\not\in \Omega^{\varepsilon}_{t}$ for all $0<\varepsilon\leq \varepsilon_{0}$.
 Due to the fact that $x\not\in\overline{\Omega_{t}}$, we get that there exists $\mu>0$ such that $u(x,t)\leq-\mu$.
-Using again the convergence of $u^{\varepsilon}$ to $u$, we obtain that there exists $\varepsilon_{0}>0$ such that $u^{\varepsilon}(x,t)\leq -\mu/2$ for every $0<\varepsilon\leq \varepsilon_{0}$, that is, for each $0<\varepsilon\leq \varepsilon_{0}$, $x\not\in\Omega^{\varepsilon}_{t}$. \end{proof}
+Using again the convergence of $u^{\varepsilon}$ to $u$, we obtain that there exists $\varepsilon_{0}>0$ such that $u^{\varepsilon}(x)\leq t-\mu/2$ for every $0<\varepsilon\leq \varepsilon_{0}$, that is, for each $0<\varepsilon\leq \varepsilon_{0}$, $x\not\in\Omega^{\varepsilon}_{t}$. \end{proof}

-{\bf Acknowledgments}
+\subsection{Acknowledgments}

-I. Gonzálvez and J. Ruiz-Cases were supported by grants RED2022-134784-T and CEX2023-001347-S. I. Gonzálvez also by grant PID2019-110712GB-I00, and J. Ruiz-Cases also by PID2023-146931NB-I00, all of them funded by MICIU/AEI/10.13039/501100011033 (Spain).

-A. Miranda and J. D. Rossi partially supported by CONICET PIP GI No 11220150100036CO (Argentina), and UBACyT 20020160100155BA (Argentina).
+I. Gonzálvez and J. Ruiz-Cases were supported by grants RED2022-134784-T and CEX2023-001347-S. I. Gonzálvez was also supported by grant PID2019-110712GB-I00.
+J. Ruiz-Cases was also supported by PID2023-146931NB-I00, all of them funded by MICIU/AEI/10.13039/501100011033 (Spain).
+A. Miranda and J. D. Rossi were partially supported by CONICET PIP GI No 11220150100036CO (Argentina) and by UBACyT 20020160100155BA (Argentina).